YongoDavid/Demo-2024-Feb/README.md

 21-feb
-pulling an all night today , a bit different from my normal daily plans. need to clean up some work to show a optential client. since my portfolio isnt ready i need to clean up some websites i have done already and send it ti him.
+pulling an all night today , a bit different from my normal daily plans. need to clean up some work to show a optential client. since my portfolio isnt ready i need to clean up some websites i have done already and send it to him.
 Sooo lets goooo!!!
+still havent finished my moobile desins , its taking alot of time and a bit complex.